-I like cooking in phases as in most days it is a necessity to be got through.
+I like cooking in phases as on most days it is a necessity to be got through.
 I finish my cooking by 9 in the morning, leaving the day free to paint.
-But wanting my family to have nutritious, balanced and healthy meals I do most of my own cooking.
-This enables me to be sure that the right quantities of oil is in the food.
-This fetish has also enabled me to cook in quantities and freeze food for long periods.
-The argument is that I loose some nutrients and frozen food is not healthy.
-My choice is between clean, homemade food versus the commercial, packaged and preserved food.
+But wanting my family to have nutritious, balanced, and healthy meals I do most of my own cooking.
+This enables me to be sure that the right quantities of oil are in the food.
+This fetish has also enabled me to cook in quantities and freeze it.
+The argument is that I lose some nutrients and frozen food is not healthy.
+My choice is between clean, homemade food versus commercial, packaged, and preserved food.
 The recent controversy with Maggie led a friend to send me a list of banned chemicals in various food products.
 One of them was emulsifiers in ice creams which can lead to cancer.
-I remembered that I used to make ice cream with out emulsifiers or chemicals for my own children when they were growing up.
+I remembered that I used to make ice cream without emulsifiers or chemicals for my own children when they were growing up.
 So here goes – this is and was a favorite with my children.

 2 large mangoes pulp

 1/2 liter Cream

 Boil 1 Litre full cream milk and keep aside to cool

 Pulp of 2 big mangoes

 Churn mango, milk, and sugar in the jar to a smoothie.
 This is very thick.
 If you like more sugar you can add it.

 Add the juice of one lemon.
 You can also add fresh cardamom powder.